kamalrawat77/agentic-iam-lab/learning-log.md

 1. To decide what to do
 2. To explain what happened
 Its job can be deciding which tool should do the work.

+## Nugget 010

+Learned:
+- Planning
+- Multi-tool reasoning
+- Information gathering

+Insight:
+An agent should decide what information it needs before deciding what answer to give.